-4. Making connection
+4. Making a connection

 5. Checking Model Diagram If everything was done correctly it should show your table connection automatically.
 Go head and move your tables to the diagram canvas.
 It should look this:

 7. Executing sql script in mySQL server.
 Next step is to run your newly created script inside mySQL.
 Why mySQL?
-Well because it has native script syntax and require no changes made to the file.
+Well because it has native script syntax and requires no changes made to the file.
 I assume you already have mySQL up and running.

 Now we are in my sql terminal.
-Lets run following to execute our script:
+Let's run following to execute our script: